-In my excitement over the upcoming Acadamy Awards I actually considered calling this salad by a different name.
+In my excitement over the upcoming Academy Awards, I actually considered calling this salad by a different name.
 A couple that came to mind were the Get Him To The Greek Salad, The Big Fat Greek Salad, you get the idea.
 I came to my senses.

 This recipe makes a large salad, perfect for a group or big family.
 Scale it in half if you don’t have a crowd to feed like I normally do around here.

-Use your imagination and add additional ingredients, like artichoke hearts, or add slices of grilled chicken to make it a complete meal.
+- Use your imagination and add additional ingredients, like artichoke hearts, or add sliced grilled chicken to make it a complete meal.

 - 2 teaspoons Dijon mustard